FuchsiaOS/FuchsiaOS-docs-zh_CN/development/drivers/tutorials/banjo-tutorial.md

 ### The Mutable attribute

 This attribute should be used to make `struct`/`union` fields of type `vector` or `string` mutable.

+### The Namespaced attribute

+This attribute applies to `const` declarations and makes it so that the C backend prefaces the constant name with the snake-cased FIDL library name, e.g. `library_name_CONSTANT_K` instead of `CONSTANT_K`.
+This attribute may be required to avoid name conflicts with FIDL hlcpp constant bindings in the same build target.

 ### The OutOfLineContents attribute